chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 These operators do not behave like those on `IEnumerable<T>`, they use _immediate execution_.

-**Caution.** It is not because something is possible, that you should use it and abuse it.
-First, another programmer might not know that LINQ is not just for `IEnumerable<T>` therefore might have problems understanding your code, second, the result will always be less performant than hand-written code, and lastly C# already offers nice syntactic sugars for nullables (the conditional operators `?:` and `?.`, and the null-coalescing operator `??`).
+**Caution.** It is not because something is possible, that you should use it even less abuse it.
+First, another programmer might not know that the query syntax is not just for `IEnumerable<T>` therefore might have problems understanding your code, second, the result will always be less performant than hand-written code, and lastly C# already offers nice syntactic sugars for nullables (the conditional operators `?:` and `?.`, and the null-coalescing operator `??`).
 Nevertheless,